angular/angular/aio/content/guide/test-debugging.md

 <div class="alert is-helpful">

-  For the sample app that the testing guides describe, see the <live-example embedded-style noDownload>sample app</live-example>.
+  For the sample app that the testing guides describe, see the <live-example name="testing" embedded-style noDownload>sample app</live-example>.

-  For the tests features in the testing guides, see <live-example stackblitz="specs" noDownload>tests</live-example>.
+  For the tests features in the testing guides, see <live-example name="testing" stackblitz="specs" noDownload>tests</live-example>.

 </div>